nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 Icon:setToggleMenu(guiObject)
 ```
 Binds the GuiObject so that its visibility is toggled on and off accordingly when ``Icon:select()`` and ``Icon:deselect()`` are called (i.e. when the icon is selected and deselected).
+!!! info Info
+    You must ensure the GuiObject has 'ResetOnSpawn' set to ``false``, or that you are calling ``Icon:setToggleMenu(guiObject)`` every time the player respawns, for the menu to persist.

 --------------------
 ### setToggleFunction